 PROGRAMS AND SERVICES

-The Educational Access Coordinator assists students with documented disabilities by designing plans with reasonable accommodations for equal access to their educational program.
-The Educational Access Coordinator serves as a resource and provides consultation to the student, faculty and staff in implementing the accommodation plan.
+The Assistant Director for Educational Access assists students with documented disabilities by designing plans with reasonable accommodations for equal access to their educational program, serving as a resource by providing consultation to students, faculty, and staff when implementing an accommodation plan.

 A useful link that addresses college transition issues and students with disabilities is www.ed.gov/ocr.
-A publication entitled "Students and Disabilities Preparing for Postsecondary Education: Know Your Rights and Responsibilites" is available through this link.
+A publication entitled "Students with Disabilities Preparing for Post-secondary Education: Know Your Rights and Responsibilities" is available through this link.

 Medical Single Housing